Cymraeg

 • one tailored for education practitioners

-Parallel sessions will run throughout the day.
-These will feature expert insights from leading online safety organisations and interactive activities.
+Parallel sessions ran throughout the day and featured expert insights from leading online safety organisations and interactive activities.

 e-sgol online sessions

-We are partnering with e-sgol to deliver bilingual ‘Link and Learn’ sessions.
-There’ll be a live event for primary school learners taking place on Tuesday 10 February.
-This session will offer a good starting point for initiating classroom discussions around this year’s theme.
+We partnered with e-sgol to deliver bilingual ‘Link and Learn’ sessions.
+The sessions offered a good starting point for initiating classroom discussions around this year’s theme.

 Safer Internet Day education packs